A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 Review

-It feels like a premium version of a Rice Krispie Treat.
+It feels like a premium version of a Rice Krispies treat.
 Thick, soft, and sports a notable marshmallow taste.
-However, like a Rice Krispie Treat, it does feel artificial, as if it was made to last a long time on the store shelf.
+However, like a Rice Krispies treat, it does feel artificial, as if it were made to last a long time on the store shelf.
 It’s not necessarily bad, though, and doesn’t detract too much from the experience.

 What is important to notice the most, however, is… uh… this is false advertising!
 Where’s the chocolate and graham cracker?!